Privacy in Speech Technology: Protections

-A central advantage of the information bottleneck approach is that it gives a provable level of privacy.
+A central advantage of the information bottleneck approach is that it can give a provable level of privacy.
 If the bitrate of the bottleneck is $B_b$ and that of the target information is $B_t$, then the privacy leak is at most $B_{leak}\leq B_t - B_b$.
 This applies to single vectors of target information passed through a bottleneck with full accuracy.
-Streaming data through the bottleneck, however, over time, leaks a flow of private information that increases in size without bound~\cite{kairouz2015composition}.
-This approach also addresses only the average disclosure of private information but does not give guarantees of worst-case disclosure~\cite{nautsch20_interspeech,vali2024porcupine}.
+Streaming data through the bottleneck, however, over time, leaks a flow of private information that increases in size without bound~\cite{kairouz2015composition,backstrom2025privacydisclosure}.
+This approach addresses only the average disclosure of private information, without guaranteeing worst-case disclosure~\cite{nautsch20_interspeech,vali2024porcupine}.

-Information bottlenecks, or more accurately, privacy funnels, are theoretically well-suited for privacy-preserving applications.
+Information bottlenecks, or more accurately, privacy funnels, are thus theoretically well-suited for privacy-preserving applications.
 They have also been used in other areas, such as privacy-aware transmission of images~\cite{sun2024privacyaware} and face recognition~\cite{razeghi2024deep}.
-However, the above-mentioned applications in speech either do not specifically apply it \emph{for privacy} or use information bottlenecks optimized for privacy with additional components. }
+However, the above-mentioned applications in speech either do not specifically apply it \emph{for privacy} or use information bottlenecks optimized for privacy with additional components.